KSF-Media/affresco/ci/README.md

 The global environment variables (i.e. the ones shared by more than one app) should go in every workflow's `env` key, while the ones belonging to a single app should go in the `apps.dhall` file.

-### AppEngine env vars

-All env vars needed by an AppEngine app should be defined in `.ci/app-servers/<appname>.dhall`

 ## Build caching